TykTechnologies/tyk/coprocess/README.md

 This feature makes it possible to write Tyk middleware using your favorite languages.

+## Proto files

+To change the proto files and update the bindings, see proto/ and proto/update_bindings.sh.

 ## Python support

 [Python](https://www.python.org/) support is available, more notes [here](python/README.md).